mcclure/emily/doc/manual.md

 Everything in Emily "is a function", so what we usually think of as "a function"-- a block of reusable code you define-- in Emily is just one particular kind of function, called a "closure".
 Closures are created with the ^ operator; if you see a ^, you know you're making a closure.

-Closures consist of a group (`()`, `{}` or `[]`) full of code, but they carry around several pieces of information with them:
+Closures primarily consist of a group (`()`, `{}` or `[]`) full of code, but they also carry around several other pieces of information:

     - A list of argument names.
     - The scope in which it was defined.
-    - Each closure knows whether or not to create `return`.
+    - Whether or not it will create a `return`.
-    - Each closure knows whether and how to create object context (`current`, `this` and `super`).
-See "about objects" below.
+    - Whether and how to create object context (`current`, `this` and `super`).
+See "About objects" below.

-These four things are determined by how the scope was created.
+These four things are determined by how the closure was created.

 In order to execute a closure, it must be given as many arguments as it has defined.
-The arguments are "curried", so if a function has two arguments then calling it with an argument returns a function which if called with an argument returns the closure's result.
+The arguments are "curried", so if a function has two arguments, calling it with an argument returns a function which if called with an argument returns the closure's result.
 You can save the partially-applied function and reuse it.

-If a closure has zero arguments, you still have to give it an argument to execute it, just the argument will be discarded.
-A handy value for this purpose is `null`, which since `()` is a shorthand for `null` means the familiar-looking syntax `object.method()` will work.
-You can also use `do function` as defined above.
+If a closure has zero arguments, you still have to give it an argument to execute it, but the argument will be discarded.
+A handy value for this purpose is `null` — since `()` is shorthand for `null`, the familiar-looking syntax `object.method()` will work.
+You can also use `do`*`function`* as defined above.

 When a closure executes, its code executes in a special scope with the enclosing scope as parent; this new scope is pre-populated with whichever of `return`, `current`, `this` and `super` are appropriate, then with all arguments.
 The behavior of assignment-- in other words, `set`, `let` and `=`-- is determined by the kind of group.
 In the case of an unscoped group (`^()`) they will "fall through" and occur directly in the enclosing scope.
-In the case of a scoped group (`^{}`) will exist in a new scope, created just for the function application, which is a child of the enclosing scope. (`^[]` is not allowed.)
+In the case of a scoped group (`^{}`) they will exist in a new scope, created just for the function application, which is a child of the enclosing scope. (`^[]` is not allowed.)

 TODO: Explain the behavior of set and let on an argument variable.

 ## return

 `return` is populated into the scope each time a function executes.
-It behaves the same way as `return` in other languages; putting a value after "return" causes the function to immediately terminate and its call site evaluate to the returned value.
+It behaves the same way as `return` in other languages; putting a value after "return" causes the function to immediately terminate and its call site to evaluate to the returned value.
 There is one way `return` differs from other languages: `return` is not a keyword, but rather is just a name given to a function, a special function called a "continuation" which when called causes program execution to jump somewhere else.
 Because `return` is thus a value like any other, the value of `return` can be stored in a variable and can even outlive the function call itself.
 This can lead to a sort of time travel:

     savedReturn = null
     value = do ^(